Student Cover Letter

 • Proofread for mistakes.

-What are some common mistakes to avoid in a student cover letter?
+Common mistakes to avoid in a student cover letter

 Here are a few common mistakes to avoid in a student cover letter: